 What if everything you’ve been working so hard for is just right there within arms reach; just past that belief that what other people think matters more than what we believe to be right for our own businesses?

-Imagine that.
-Keep it in your mind the next time you find yourself listening just a little too much to others’ opinions, the next time you “feel stupid” about trying something in your business, the next time you’re ready to give up on an idea simply because someone else doesn’t like it.
+Keep it in your mind the next time you find yourself listening just a little too much to others’ opinions, the next time you “feel stupid” about trying something in your business that might not work, the next time you’re ready to give up on an idea simply because someone else doesn’t like it.

 If you can do that, if you can catch yourself when you’re giving others permission to stifle your success, I promise you that you’ll start to see the progress in your business that you’re wanting so badly.
 Opportunities will open up for you and goals will be reached.